-For MTN-033, it is expected that participant research records will consist of the following source documents:
+For MTN-027, it is expected that participant research records will consist of the following source documents:

-- Narrative or chart notes - Documentation that the participant provided written informed consent to screen for and participate in the study prior to the conduct of any study procedures - Documentation that the participant met the study's eligibility criteria - Prescription documentation - Pharmacy investigational product accountability, dispensing and chain of custody records (maintained in the study site pharmacy), as well as clinic study product accountability documentation (maintained in the study clinic)
+- Narrative or chart notes - Documentation that the participant provided written informed consent to screen for and participate in the study prior to the conduct of any study procedures - Documentation that the participant met the study's eligibility criteria - FSTRF randomization confirmation email documenting participants' random assignments - Prescription documentation - Pharmacy investigational product accountability, dispensing and chain of custody records (maintained in the study site pharmacy), as well as clinic study product accountability documentation (maintained in the study clinic) - A record of all contacts, and attempted contacts, with the participant - A record of all procedures performed by study staff during the study (e.g. on visit checklists and/or other site-specific procedural flow sheets or chart notes)

-- A record of all contacts, and attempted contacts, with the participant - A record of all procedures performed by study staff during the study (e.g., on visit checklists and/or other site-specific procedural flow sheets or chart notes) - Local laboratory testing logs and result reports, or another document defined as source for a test result. - Case report forms (CRFs) and other forms provided by the MTN Statistical and Data Management Center (SDMC). - Study-related information on the participant's condition before, during, and after the study, including: - Data obtained directly from the participant (e.g., interview and/or other self-reported information) - Data obtained by study staff (e.g., exam and lab findings) - Data obtained from non-study sources (e.g., non-study medical records) - Other source documents (e.g., site-specific worksheets)
+- Local laboratory testing logs and result reports, or other as defined as a source document for a test result. - DataFax and Non-DataFax case report forms (CRFs) and other forms provided by the MTN Statistical and Data Management Center (SDMC) or MTN LOC. - Study-related information on the participant's condition before, during, and after the study, including: - Data obtained directly from the participant (e.g., interview and/or other self-reported information) - Data obtained by study staff (e.g., exam and lab findings) - Data obtained from non-study sources (e.g., non-study medical records) - Other source documents (e.g., site-specific worksheets)

-As a condition for study activation, the study site must establish an SOP for Source Documentation that specifies the source documents for all study procedures.
-To establish consistency in source documentation, the source for specific study procedures will be specified in the site Source Documentation SOP.
+As a condition for study activation, each study site must establish an SOP for Source Documentation that specifies the source documents for all study procedures.
+To establish consistency in source documentation across sites the source for specific study procedures has been specified in Appendix 2-1.
 Supplemental information on the use of chart notes, visit checklists, and forms provided by the MTN SDMC or MTN LOC is provided below.
-Detailed information on proper completion, maintenance, and storage of product dispensing documentation is provided in Section 6 (Study Product Considerations for Non-Pharmacy Staff) of this manual and in the MTN-033 Pharmacy Study Product Management Procedures Manual.
-Detailed information on proper completion of CRFs is provided in Section 12 (Data Collection) of this manual.
+Detailed information on proper completion, maintenance, and storage of product dispensing documentation is provided in Sections 7 of this manual and in the MTN-027 Pharmacy Study Product Management Procedures Manual.
+Detailed information on proper completion of CRFs is provided in section 12 of this manual.